picandocodigo/List-Category-Posts/readme.txt

     `customfield_display_name` and set it to no:

 * **customfield_display_name** - To use with `customfield_display`.
     Use it to just print the value of the Custom field and not the name.
+Example:
+`[catlist numberposts=-1 customfield_display="Mood"
+    customfield_display_name="no"]`
+Will print the value of the Custom Field "Mood" but not the text
+    "Mood: [value]".

 * **template** - File name of template from templates directory without extension.
 Example: For 'template.php' value is only 'template'.
 Default is 'default', which displays an unordered list (ul html tag) with a CSS class.
 This class can be passed as a parameter or by default it's: 'lcp_catlist'.
 You can also use the default 'div' value.
 This will output a div with the 'lcp_catlist' CSS class (or one you pass as parameter with the class argument).
 The inner items (posts) will be displayed between p tags.